 Traditionally, the wedding cake was served with tea and coffee following the wedding breakfast.
 This is rarely seen now as your guests are already full and a lot gets wasted.

 The cutting of the cake is a great way to mark an occasion in the day.
-If you have additional evening guests, we recommend writing on their invitation that they are invited to the cutting of the cake at 7pm for example.
+If you have additional evening guests, we recommend writing on their invitation that they are invited at 7.30pm for the cutting of the cake at 8pm for example.
 This helps to get more of your guests there earlier and gets everyone’s attention so that you can go straight into the first dance if you want to.
 In addition, if you are having evening food, this can provide the sweet, dessert element saving you money.

 Who cuts the cake up and how much should we cut?

-If we are still around in the evening, we are more than happy to cut your cake, plate it up and place on the evening food station and around on the remaining tables.
+If we are around in the evening, we are more than happy to cut your cake, plate it up and place on the evening food station and around on the remaining tables or ask your evening food caterer, they should be happy to help or your wedding venue owner.
 When it comes to how much to cut and which tiers to cut, we will be guided by you.
 Some couples still like to keep the top tier for a christening or to take with them on honeymoon.
 If all your tiers are different flavours, we would recommend cutting a bit of each one (apart from any tiers you want to keep).
 We can then cut more if required throughout the evening preventing it from going dry.
 Any remaining cake we would then cover with cling film for you to enjoy with your family and friends in the days following.

 The Oaktree team are here to impart all their knowledge and trade secrets to make your day run as smoothly as possible and be the best it can be.